brunobord/rad-hack/sources/english/rad-hack.md

 |Small shield |2 |Traffic Sign, Corrugated Metal.
 |Large shield |4 |Car Door, Sewer Lid.

 **Enemies** usually have 1 point of armor for every HD above 1.
 To figure this out quickly simply -1 from their HD. *For example: A 3 HD enemy has an armor value of 2.* Humanoid enemies can also carry shields.
-(All to a maximum of 10)
+(All to a maximum of 10 AP)
 \*Read more about Tech equipment in the Tech section.

 | Item                   | Cost   | Usage die | Notes                       |